University of the Arts Summer Program

 - Courses are designed around studio based/practical workshops and lectures/seminars

-- Program includes a five-day trip to Paris, which includes visits to museums, galleries, churches, food markets, flea markets, designer boutiques, department stores, typical shopping districts and the major sights
+- The eight-week program at London College of Fashion includes a five-day trip to Paris, which includes visits to museums, galleries, churches, food markets, flea markets, designer boutiques, department stores, typical shopping districts and the major sights

 We look forward to working with you!